baryluk/dmt/README.md

 #!/usr/bin/env -S dmt --run
 ```

 and make the script executable.
+And make sure that `dmt` is in your `PATH` (or
+use an absolute path to dmt).
 Extra arguments from the execution will be passed
 to your script `main` function as normal.

-You can change `dmd` to `ldc2` using `DMD=ldc2` environment variable, or do it explicitly in the script `#!`:
+You can change `dmd` to `ldc2` using `DMD=ldc2` environment variable, or do it
+explicitly in the script `#!`:

 ```sh
 #!/usr/bin/env -S DMD=ldc2 dmt --run